glennj/exercism.io/8th/pop-count/README.md

-# Pop Count
+# Eliud's Eggs

-Welcome to Pop Count on Exercism's 8th Track.
+Welcome to Eliud's Eggs on Exercism's 8th Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Introduction